ProgSys/pg_disatools/README.md

 #### Sprite Sheet Viewer

-This gui application allows you to view and extract Disgaea PC sprite sheets (as .png or .tga).
+This gui application allows you to view and perform some basic editing to Disgaea PC sprite sheets.
-Currently it is very basic.
+You can export them back to the original game format to view them ingame, but this function is currently not fully tested, so if there are any problems let me know.
+Also you can export the srite sheets as .png or .tga but you can't import images back, but this will definitely come in a future update.

 ![gui image](https://dl.dropboxusercontent.com/u/33065226/disgaea/Sprite_Sheet_Editor_v0.2.0_preview.png)